lakshyaantal/Python/README.md

-Python for Data Science (NumPy, Pandas, Matplotlib) Forbes Richest Athletes Analysis Project Summary Here's a summary of your Forbes Richest Athletes analysis project that you can add to your GitHub repository:
+Python for Data Science (NumPy, Pandas, Matplotlib)

+Forbes Richest Athletes Analysis Project Summary

 Dataset: Analyzed Forbes Richest Athletes data from 1990-2019 containing information on athlete names, nationalities, rankings, sports, and earnings

-Data Processing: Used pandas for data manipulation and cleaning of the dataset containing 291 entries Exploratory Data Analysis: Created various visualizations to analyze patterns in athlete earnings and rankings
+Data Processing: Used pandas for data manipulation and cleaning of the dataset containing 291 entries

+Exploratory Data Analysis: Created various visualizations to analyze patterns in athlete earnings and rankings

 Key Visualizations: